the-ahuja-lab/Gcoupler/README.md

 ```

 ##### Output folder
-The output folder will contain the following files at the end of the successful execution of Synthesizer module
+The output folder will contain the following files at the end of the successful execution of the Synthesizer module
 | Files | Description |
 | -------- | -------- |
 | Progress.st | Status file containing Gcoupler progress |
 | Synth.csv | CSV file containing SMILES of the synthetic compounds  |
 | PDBQT files | Docking ready synthetic compounds |

-**Note:** Synthesizer module with a single cavity for generation of ~500 syntahetic binders (HABs/LABs) takes approximately one day
+**Note:** Synthesizer module with a single cavity for generation of ~500 synthetic binders (HABs/LABs) takes approximately one day

 ### Authenticator

 To segregate the synthetic compounds into binary classes based on their actual interaction at the molecular level
 ```
-import Authenticator as au
+>>> import Authenticator as au
 ```
 To calculate the interaction (binding energy) of individual synthetic compounds with the target cavity (in which they are synthesized)
 ```